lycosa9527/MindGen/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- API keys for Qwen, DeepSeek, and GPT-4o
+- API keys for Qwen, DeepSeek, and Personal ChatGPT Server

 ### Installation